 Well, it’s certainly not the only time an academic authority has made claims not supported by scientific evidence.
 And let’s not get started celebrities like Oprah Winfrey, who spews so much quackery that she deserves her own pseudoscience blog altogether.

 ‘Surely if it comes from a plant it can’t be harmful.
 After all, fruits and vegetables are healthy!’
 Despite claims that plant-derived compounds are ‘natural’ and can’t harm the human body, it doesn’t take a genius to figure this one out.
 Whether a molecule is synthesized in the lab or in nature makes no difference to its properties, it is simply that – a molecule.

 Plants have ingenious metabolic pathways that allow them to produce the most intricate of molecules, shaped by millions of years of evolution under resource constraints.
-Some of these have indeed been isolated and developed for their medicinal purposes, one of the most iconic being paclitaxel, an anticancer compound that was first extracted from the bark of the Pacific yew tree.
+Some of these have indeed been isolated and developed for their medicinal purposes, one of the most iconic being paclitaxel, a potent anticancer compound that was first extracted from the bark of the Pacific yew tree.

 Apart from being volatile compounds with relatively low flash points, there is an increasing amount of evidence that essential oils may actually be harmful to human health.
-Studies have shown that certain oils are unsafe – phototoxic, allergenic and even endocrine disrupting, causing male breast tissue growth in individuals exposed to lavender and tea tree oil6,7.
+Studies have shown that certain oils are unsafe – phototoxic, allergenic and even endocrine-disrupting, causing male breast tissue growth in individuals exposed to lavender and tea tree oil6,7.

 - Sadgrove, N., & Jones, G. (2015).
 A contemporary introduction to essential oils: chemistry, bioactivity and prospects for Australian agriculture.
 Agriculture, 5(1), 48-102.